-Virtual Japan: Earthquake Forecasting from Numerical Simulations Project Summary
+Virtual Japan: Simulation-Based Earthquake Hazard Assessment

-Kasey Schultz
+Project Summary

 Overview

 In collaboration with Professor Shinji Toda at Tohoku University, I plan to build a model of the earthquake fault system in Japan and produce an earthquake forecast for the region.
 I will be using the Virtual Quake (formerly Virtual California) earthquake simulator, a physics-based earthquake simulation code originally developed by my advisor Professor John Rundle, but with more recent contributions from many others, notably Eric Heien and Michael Sachs.